Amed Rosario Player Props: Guardians vs. Rockies

 Amed Rosario At The Plate

-- Rosario is batting .260 with three doubles, two triples, a home run and five walks.
+- Rosario is hitting .247 with three doubles, two triples, a home run and five walks.

-- He has hit a home run in one of 17 games, and in 1.3% of his plate appearances.
+- He has homered in one of 18 games, and in 1.2% of his plate appearances.

-- In three games this year, Rosario has picked up an RBI, with more than one RBI once.
+- Rosario has driven in a run in three games this year (16.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.